sonanmemon/sonanmemon.github.io/_pages/about.md

 Firstly, I use empirical macroeconomic tools such as structural VARs and local projections to estimate the transmission channels of monetary policy in both advanced and emerging economies.
 I have worked on papers which measure how monetary transmission effects vary based on the degree of central bank independence, inflation targeting regime status and around election cycles/other political economy factors.
 I am currently working on identiying global monetary coordination shocks.

 Secondly, I am fascinated about the network structure of international and intra-national links across private banks and networks among central banks of various nations, where the central nodes are large American banks and the US Federal Reserve System.
-Understanding this system is critical for effective global coordination of monetary policies for the management of global business cycle fluctuations.
+Understanding this system is critical for the management of global business cycle fluctuations.

 I am also interested in economic sociology.
-Specifically, I want to explore the relationship between social frictions such as ethnic or religious conflict and its effects on labor market hiring biases.
-I am also interested in understanding the welfare consequences of Islamic finance relative to conventional financial systems as invisioned by most economists.
+Specifically, I want to explore the relationship between social frictions such as ethnic or religious conflict and its effects on labor market hiring and referral networks.

 # Research Skills:

-➜ I am proficient in many empirical macroeconomic tools such as the VAR and local projections toolkit.
+➜ I am proficient in many empirical macroeconomic tools such as the VAR/SVAR and local projections toolkit.

-➜ I can build, solve and calibrate small scale New-Keynesian DSGE models using Julia and DYNARE with MATLAB.
+➜ I can build, solve and calibrate small scale New-Keynesian DSGE models using Julia and DYNARE.

 ➜ I can code in R, Julia, Python, and STATA environments with higher order expertise in R, STATA and Julia.